redhat-na-ssa/whitepaper-stt-evaluation-on-kubernetes/crawl/openai-whisper/ubi/README.md

 ---

-## What are the gains
+## Observations

-We are moving up a rung on the ladder on security, supportability and efficiency:
+We are moving up a rung on the ladder on security, supportability and efficiency by switching to UBI from Ubuntu:

 - Whisper runtime is running embedded in the container image.
-UBI is supported although Whisper is not.
+  - UBI is supported although Whisper is not.
-- We have moved from a less secure image with N CVEs to a more secure image with N CVEs.
+- We have moved from a less secure image with *N* CVEs to a more secure image with *N* CVEs.
 - We have moved from an unsupported base image.
 - We have moved from an image that takes up more storage than less storage.